umeboshi2/leaflet/README.rst

 leaflet
 =======

-Demonstration of both trumpet and hubby together
+Demonstration of both trumpet and hubby together on openshift